Filipino-American cuisine: Types of Filipino American dishes

-A typical Filipino American dish consists of a soup, ulam (any food), kanin (rice), type of meat, fruits, and dipping sauces.
+A typical Filipino American dish consists of a soup, ulam (any food), kanin (rice), meat, fruits, and dipping sauces.

-Different soups may include things such as Munggo gisado sabaw, a soup consisting of Mung beans and pork or shrimp.
-Another soup dish is pancit molo, a Filipino style of the Chinese wonton soup.
+Some such soups may include Munggo gisado sabaw, which consists of Mung beans and pork or shrimp.
+Another soup dish is pancit molo, a Filipino style wonton soup.
 Meat dishes include adobo made with pork or chicken; the dish is then cooked with vinegar, soy sauce, and garlic.

-Suman banana leaves containing sticky rice can be dipped in sugar to make it sweeter.
+Suman banana leaves containing sticky rice can be dipped in sugar to make it taste sweeter.
 Taho is a dessert that uses a syrup and boba inside of a jello-like soybean material.
-There are numerous different Filipino dishes, and these are only a couple of them.

 Staples in Filipino food

-Filipino Americans eat up to five to six times a day across meals and snacks.
+Filipino-Americans eat up to five or six times a day across meals and snacks.
 Almusál is a large breakfast containing rice and meat.
 Tanghalian or lunch is preceded by a merienda or small snack.
 Another merienda is eaten before dinner or hapunan.
 Then, after dinner, there is another merienda and dessert or panghimagas.

-Commonly eaten food for Filipino Americans includes steamed white rice, fruit, fish, vegetables, eggs, and meat.
+Filipino-Americans commonly eat steamed white rice, fruit, fish, vegetables, eggs, and meat.

 Rice

-Steamed white rice is often present at all meals (breakfast, lunch, and dinner) and is considered an important part of the Filipino American diet.
-It is made in large quantities so there is enough to eat throughout the whole day and it is used as a side dish to both sweet and savory foods.
+Steamed white rice is often present at all meals (breakfast, lunch, and dinner) and is considered an important part of the Filipino-American diet.
+It is made in large quantities, so there is enough to eat throughout the whole day.
+It is used as a side dish to both sweet and savory foods.

-For example, rice is used to help intensify some flavors, or create other Filipino dishes like puto and bibingka.
+Rice is used to help intensify some flavors, or create other Filipino dishes like puto and bibingka.
 Puto can be meat-filled, ube-filled, or turned into cakes; it is made by making rice into flour.
 Puto and bibingka are two specialized versions of the Filipino delicacy, kakanin.
 Kakanin recipes vary depending on the region of the Philippines, so there are many specialized recipes of Kakanin from different locations.

 Rice is also created into a dessert called suman, a sweet rice wrapped in a leaf from a coconut or banana.

 Coconut

-Coconut, like rice, is another staple in Filipino dishes; it is known as, buko, in the Philippine language and can be used in drinks, main dishes, or desserts.
-There are dishes native to a specific region such as how in Quezon they make a dish using a leaf-wrapped shrimp, buko strips, and cook it in buko water.
-Another region uses buko to mix it with chicken and ginger and cooking it inside of the buko; they also make a noodle dish where the noodles are made of coconut.
-The white insides of the coconut are used to make milk, ginataan, and halo-halo, among others.
+Coconut, like rice, is another staple in Filipino dishes (it is known as buko in Filipino) and can be used in drinks, main dishes, or desserts.
+There are dishes native to a specific region, such as how Quezon has a dish using a leaf-wrapped shrimp and buko strips cooked in buko water.
+Another region makes buko mixed with chicken and ginger; they also make a dish where the noodles are made of coconut.
+The white insides of the coconut are used to make milk, ginataan, and halo-halo, among other foods.